Downtown Newton Storefronts

 Author: Jessie Holmes

-“I saw this space for rent so peeked in, got the number and I called.
+“I saw this space for rent so I peeked in, got the number, and I called.
 The owner laughed and said that we were the third soap maker to inquire,” Samson says.
 “But it was too big for the other two.
 So it almost felt like it was meant to be for us.”

 Samson relocated to College Avenue that October.
-Meanwhile down the street, Mitch Ball’s customer base was just beginning to return to normal at B-52’s American Bar and Grill.
+Meanwhile, down the street, Mitch Ball’s customer base was just beginning to return to normal at B-52’s American Bar and Grill.
 They had temporarily shut down due to COVID-19.

 “It was an incredibly hard decision, but I had to basically lay the majority of my employees off,” says Ball.

-But through carry out and delivery orders, Ball’s hometown helped his restaurant survive and two years later the growth that originally drew him and Samson downtown is back on track thanks in part to the Rural Transformation Grant Fund.
+But through carry-out and delivery orders, Ball’s hometown helped his restaurant survive and two years later the growth that originally drew him and Samson downtown is back on track thanks in part to the Rural Transformation Grant Fund.
 Newton is one of 30 grant recipients so far, with various levels of funding available across several categories including downtown revitalization.
 The North Carolina Department of Commerce anticipates opening a third round of applications in early 2023.

 Revitalization Back on Track